Roberto de Mattei: Russia–Ukraine war

-De Mattei opposed the 2022 Russian invasion of Ukraine and those who supported Russia, distancing himself from traditionalist Catholics who sided with Vladimir Putin, including Archbishop Carlo Maria Viganò.
-De Mattei's perspective on the conflict is not limited to geopolitical aspects, but he rather believes that the key of interpretation for such dramatic events is the message of Fátima, as he recently stated.
+De Mattei has publicly opposed the 2022 Russian invasion of Ukraine and has criticized traditionalist Catholic figures who expressed support for Russia, including Archbishop Carlo Maria Viganò.
+He has linked his interpretation of the conflict to the Marian apparitions at Fátima, arguing that their message offers a framework for understanding the war and its implications.
 In this regard, de Mattei considered valid the Consecration, made by Pope Francis on 25 March 2022, of Russia and Ukraine to the Immaculate Heart of Mary according to the dictates of Our Lady in the 1917 apparitions in Fatima.